tvosel/reload_lf/README.md

 1.  **Initialization**: On startup, the listener initializes all components and connects to the (simulated) source and destination chain RPC endpoints.
 2.  **State Loading**: It loads its previous state from `state.json` using the `StateDB` class.
 This tells it which block to start scanning from.
 3.  **Polling Loop**: The listener enters an infinite loop, periodically checking for new blocks.
-4.  **Block Confirmation**: To protect against blockchain re-organizations (reorgs), it does not process the absolute latest block.
-Instead, it waits for a certain number of blocks (`CONFIRMATIONS_REQUIRED`) to pass, ensuring the events it processes are on a finalized block.
+4.  **Block Confirmation**: To handle potential blockchain re-organizations (reorgs), the listener waits for a certain number of blocks (`CONFIRMATIONS_REQUIRED`) to pass before processing events.
+This ensures the events it acts upon are on a finalized portion of the chain.
 5.  **Event Fetching**: For the confirmed block range, it calls the `MockBlockchainConnector` to fetch all logs that match the bridge contract's address and the `TokensLocked` event signature.
 6.  **Parsing & Deduplication**: Each fetched log is parsed by the `EventParser`.
 A unique hash for the event is generated, and the `StateDB` is checked to ensure it has not been processed before.
 7.  **Transaction Relaying**: For each new, valid event, the `TransactionRelayer` is invoked to simulate the corresponding transaction on the destination chain.